CyberSecPriya/PENETRATION-TESTING-TOOLKIT/README.md

 5. Enter the number of your choice to start using the tool.

  Make sure you have internet access if you are scanning a domain name, and only use this tool on networks you have permission to test.

+# OUTPUT

+**MAIN MENU**

+**PORT SCANNER OUTPUT**

+**BRUTE FORCE SIMULATOR OUTPUT**

+# WHAT I LEARNED

+Through this project, I gained hands-on experience with:

+- Python scripting for cybersecurity purposes

+- Modular programming

+- Network sockets and TCP port scanning

+- Basic brute-force attack logic

+- Structuring a command-line interface

+- Git and GitHub version control

+# NOTE

+This project is created for educational purposes.
+Please use it ethically and responsibly.

+# CONCLUSION

+This project taught me the basics of how penetration testing tools are structured and used.
+I learned how to write Python scripts that interact with networks and simulate brute-force attacks in a controlled and safe way.
+It improved my programming skills, my understanding of cybersecurity concepts, and how to create clean, modular code.

+By working on this toolkit, I also understood how simple tools used by ethical hackers can reveal weak points in a system such as open ports or weak passwords.
+I feel more confident in my journey to becoming a Cyber Threat Intelligence Analyst or an Ethical Hacker.

+Thanks to my internship mentor and program for giving me the opportunity to build this toolkit.
+It has been a great learning experience.
+This is just the beginning of my journey into ethical hacking and cybersecurity, and I plan to keep learning, improving this toolkit, and building more advanced tools in the future.